Who's Davy C?

 Picture: Davy playing the bodhran with Keith (from Scotland) on the djembe.

-Besides playing the rock kit drums for a couple bands in the past, I play the African djembe, Egyptian & Middle Eastern doumbek, and my latest over the last two decades, the Latin Cajon which has been my go-to drum for the latest band playing popular & rock Christian genre music.
+Besides playing the rock kit drums for a couple of bands in the past, I play the African djembe, Egyptian & Middle Eastern doumbek, and my latest over the last two decades, the Latin Cajon, which has been my go-to drum for the latest band playing popular & rock Christian genre music.

-Picture: Davy playing the Australian Digeridoo.
+Picture: Davy playing the Australian Didgeridoo.

-I've tried my hand on the Mountain Dulcimer & a bit of violin, electric guitar, & 5 string electric bass; all just for fun and to say I've done it.
+I've tried my hand on the Mountain Dulcimer & a bit of violin, electric guitar, & 5-string electric bass; all just for fun and to say I've done it.
 I trained as a Shofar'im & play the large Shofar.
 And, I play the Native American pentatonic flute in the tradition.

 In 2015, my son & I created the Celtic Star, a digital electronic bagpipe featuring 4 authentic bagpipe sounds & performance.
-Its sounds consist of the famous Scottish, Great Highland Bagpipe, the Scot's Small Pipes in Lo-A & Hi-D, and the French musette.
+Its sounds consist of the famous Scottish, Great Highland Bagpipe, the Scots Small Pipes in Lo-A & Hi-D, and the French musette.

 Picture: Davy electronic piping at the local Veterans center for Armistice Day, 2018.